Yash1361/VoiceLink/agentic_ai/readme.md

 # Amazon MCP Agent

-An Anthropic-powered shopping concierge that calls the [`amazon-mcp`](https://github.com/fewsats/amazon-mcp) server through the unified agent runtime.
-Users chat in natural language, Claude selects the appropriate MCP tool, and the agent returns formatted Amazon product or order information.
+A Gemini-powered shopping concierge that calls the [`amazon-mcp`](https://github.com/fewsats/amazon-mcp) server through the unified agent runtime.
+Users chat in natural language, Gemini selects the appropriate MCP tool, and the agent returns formatted Amazon product or order information.

 ## Architecture